LumberjackOtters/keycloak-msad-user-sid-mapper/README.md

-# keycloak-template-attribute-importer
+# keycloak-msad-user-sid-mapper

-keycloak-template-attribute-importer is an extension for Keycloak allowing you to import NAMEID and ALIAS to attributes
+A keycloak extension to get the SID from Active directory LDAP.